GrinonBarrett/Taksidos/Extras/Magic Weapons.md

 A scimitar which only reaches 2 feet.
 It gains a +1 bonus for the purpose of determining critical hits.
 When attacking a foe, *if the foe's defense against fire attacks is lower than longsword, use its defense against fire*.
 It is always warm to the touch.
 If the weapon's name is known, the user may *treat a critical hit with the weapon as though it were a fire attack*.

+**Fœtith** (*unique*)
+$9,000 , 3.5 lbs.
+Longsword
+This blade is nothing extraordinary, and the hilt is slightly uncomrfortable to the touch and nose.
+When the user presses attack, *they may inflict a toxic or electric, as energy blasts from the blade*.
+The sword is cursed so that anytime a strike from it would qualify to damage armor, it will *inflict a toxic attack against both the foe and the user*.
+If the name is known, the sword also functions as a staff for the spells Volt Switch and Vapors.
+If the sword is still cursed, a critical failure casting one of those spells *will inflict a toxic attack against the user*.
+Removing the curse increases the value by about $3,000.

 **Frostfang**, (*unique*)
 $6,300 , 1 lb.
 Dagger